-Many people make the mistake of practicing on the TopspinPro and then head straight on court for a game and wonder why they struggle to apply their topspin properly.
-Like with any skill you have to practice under increasingly demanding conditions before you enter the toughest arena.
+Many people make the mistake of practicing on the TopspinPro and then head straight to the court for a game and wonder why they struggle to apply their topspin properly like with any skill, you have to practice under increasingly demanding conditions before you enter the toughest arena.
 The TopspinPro allows you to practice an isolated skill (topspin) in a static situation with no incoming ball.
 So basically the most comfortable scenario.
-To strengthen that skill we need to add some harder phases.
-The training progressions below will help you transition from the TopspinPro all the way through to matchplay.
+To strengthen that skill, we need to add some harder phases.
+The training progressions below will help you transition from the TopspinPro through to match play.

 Stages of practice

-STAGE 1 - Building muscle memory on TopspinPro
+STAGE 1 - Building Muscle Memory On The TopspinPro

 This is the most important phase for building a foundation and it’s crucial not to move past this without having mastered the basic topspin shape.
 Familiarize yourself with the TopspinPro before you start taking full swings with your racket.
-Try rolling your hand up the back of the ball and then with your grip choked up the racket.
-If you can move your strings up the back of the ball slowly without touching the rest of device then you have made a good start.
-Keep the racket face parallel to the screens like the pictures below.
-If you are still struggling to strike the ball without touching any other part of the TopspinPro then go back to using your hand or a choked up grip and slow down the speed of the movement.
+Try rolling your hand up the back of the ball and then, with your grip, choked up the racket.
+If you can move your strings up the back of the ball slowly without touching the rest of the device, then you have made a good start.
+Keep the racket face parallel to the screens like in the pictures below.
+If you are still struggling to strike the ball without touching any other part of the TopspinPro, then go back to using your hand, or a choked-up grip and slow down the speed of the movement.

 Your racket should travel in a windshield wiper shaped motion or like a clock (see below).
 Your hand stays at the center of the clock and your racket moves around it: